-What better place to learn about the miracles of growing food than in a garden where you can actually watch the process happen.
+If you want to go beyond CSA, what better place to learn about the miracles of growing food than in a garden where you can actually watch the process happen?
 People of all ages can learn something new in a garden, finding joy and intriguing in the unfolding drama of growing plants.
 A garden at your institution can connect your community to the growing cycle.
 It can also, if it's big enough, grow enough food to feed you, or perhaps even supply a soup kitchen in your area.
 And it can become a living laboratory where you can learn about Jewish agricultural laws and food blessings with an entirely fresh perspective.